From an unmortgageable property to mortgageable

 Unfortunately, there’s not much you can do if your property is next to one of these commercial ventures.
 Just be aware that you may have to peek around high and low for a tenant with a lender that may give them the mortgage for the property.

 Red Flag #4: Short Leases

-If you bought the property with a shorter lease length - let’s say anywhere up to 70 years - the property will not seem attractive to a potential mortgage lender.
+If you bought the property with a shorter lease length - let’s say anywhere below 70 years - the property will not seem attractive to a potential mortgage lender.
 Again, the logic is simple - the longer the lease, the longer the element of control is.

 So if you have a shortened lease on the house, there’s a good chance you’ll have to seek high and low for a lender who will be able to provide a mortgage for the property.
 You can always try to re-negotiate the lease to secure some more favourable terms; that may make selling the property a bit easier.

 Red Flag #5: Wait, My House is Made of Something Strange?

 Remember the fairy tale about the houses made out of candy canes and chocolate?
 Well, let’s pretend that’s real life; if that were the case, the owners would never be able to find a seller who could get a mortgage for that property.